 Prepare for a southern-style, cross-country ride on our shortest, most accessible transcontinental trip.
-To make this tour even better, we’ll enjoy the relative luxury of having the Adventure Cycling van tote our gear to and from each overnight location as we pedal from the West Coast across deserts, over mountains, past prairies, beyond bayous, and through citrus groves, all the way to the East Coast.
-You’ll also enjoy starting this epic tour in one of America’s best beach cities, San Diego, and ending it in St. Augustine, America’s oldest continuously occupied city settled by Europeans.
+To make this tour even better, we’ll enjoy the relative luxury of having the Adventure Cycling van tote our gear to and from each overnight location as we pedal from the West Coast across deserts, over mountains, through rolling hills, beyond bayous, and along the Gulf Coast, all the way to the East Coast.
+You’ll also enjoy starting this epic tour in one of America’s best beach cities, San Diego, and ending it in St. Augustine, America’s oldest continuously occupied European settlement.

-Notable stopovers along this route, each with a unique set of diversions, include Phoenix, Austin, and New Orleans.
+We'll pass by many notable cities along this route, each with a unique set of diversions, including Phoenix, Austin, and New Orleans.
 In between there are many other great sights, sounds, cuisines, and cultures to experience.

 Week 1.
-San Diego, California to Wickenburg, Arizona
+San Diego, California to Mesa, Arizona

 We’ll meet each other just a couple of miles from the San Diego coast.
 After dipping our rear tires in the Pacific Ocean, we’ll begin a long, steady climb to the quiet Alpine and Pine valleys, nestled in the foothills of the Laguna Mountains.
-We’ll continue climbing through great pine and oak forests before a terrific descent to Ocotillo and other Imperial Valley towns in the Colorado Desert.
-We’ll ride through Blythe, where you can check out the Blythe Intaglios, 400- to 2,000-year-old giant human, animal, and geometric figures carved into the desert surface by the Mojave and Quechan tribes.
-Finishing up our first week, we’ll cross the Colorado River and ride into the state of Arizona.
-Threading our way among the Harcuvar, Harquahala, and Vulture mountain ranges, we’ll roll into the old cowboy town of Wickenburg, where you can try your luck at gold panning in the “Golden Triangle,” one of the best prospecting areas in Arizona.
+We’ll continue climbing through great pine and oak forests before a terrific descent to Ocotillo in the Colorado Desert.
+Passing through the agricultural heartland of Arizona, we cycle pas rows of date palms and vibrant green fields of cotton, alfalfa, and lettuce, adding color to our route to Mesa.

 Week 2.
-Wickenburg to Silver City, New Mexico
+Mesa to Silver City, New Mexico

-We’ll swoop through the big city of Phoenix and park our steeds here for our first layover day and have the opportunity to explore the Valley of the Sun.
-Next we’ll exchange friendly waves with saguaro sentinels as we continue eastward through the desert by climbing to the town of Tonto Basin and alongside the 357-foot–high Theodore Roosevelt Dam and Reservoir.
+We’ll swoop through before admiring saguaro sentinels as we continue eastward through the desert.
+A challenging climb to Tonto Basin is rewarded with views of the Theodore Roosevelt Reservoir filled by a 357 foot high dam of the same name.
 After another climb to Globe, we’ll start a long, gradual ascent along the Gila River that will bring us ultimately to the state of New Mexico.
-We’ll cap off the week with a layover in Silver City, a funky hamlet ringed by mountains and an old hangout for outlaws and renegades like Billy the Kid and Geronimo.
+Silver City, a funky hamlet ringed by mountains, was an old hangout for outlaws like Billy the Kid, but now happily welcomes wandering cyclists.
 From here you can set out on a hilly but rewarding side trip to the ruins at Gila Cliff Dwellings National Monument, home of the Mogollon people who populated the region over 700 years ago.
-Or you can simply relax, get off the bike, and explore some of the fine diversions Silver City has to offer.

 Week 3.
 Silver City to Van Horn, Texas

-Rested and raring to go, we will climb over the Continental Divide, zoom down into Mimbres, and then prepare for a long, scenic ascent of 8,228-foot Emory Pass, the high point of the Southern Tier Route.
-From there it’s smooth sailing to our campsite at Caballo Lake State Park.
-Then we’ll roll on through Hatch, the self-proclaimed “Chili Capital of the World,” home of the famous chili festival held every September.
+Leaving Silver City, we will climb over the Continental Divide, zoom down into Mimbres, and then prepare for a long, scenic ascent of 8,228-foot Emory Pass, the high point of the Southern Tier Route.
+We’ll roll on through Hatch, the self-proclaimed “Chili Capital of the World,” home of the famous chili festival held every September.
 We’ll press onward to Las Cruces, the state’s second-largest city and the home of New Mexico State University, following the course of the Rio Grande River.
-After crossing into Texas, we’ll spend a night in El Paso, a boomtown that was so lawless in the late 1800s it earned the moniker “Six Shooter Capital.”
-From here we’ll stay within sight of Mexico, bedding down in Fort Hancock for a night.
-We’ll then move on to Van Horn situated in the high Texas plains.
+Crossing into Texas through El Paso, a boomtown that was so lawless in the late 1800s it earned the moniker “Six Shooter Capital” we’ll stay within sight of Mexico, before moving on to Van Horn situated in the high Texas plains.

 Week 4.
 Van Horn to Camp Wood, Texas

 Continuing eastward, we’ll ride across what a popular western swing song refers to as “miles and miles of Texas” — more than a thousand miles, in fact.
-After a long day’s ride to reach Fort Davis, the best surviving example of a southwestern frontier military post, we’ll enjoy a well-deserved layover day with time to explore Davis Mountains State Park and/or the famed University of Texas McDonald Observatory.
-Rejuvenated, we’ll cruise over sagebrush-covered hills and under the wide open skies of west Texas passing Big Bend National Park, named for the sharp turn that the Rio Grande makes on its way to the sea.
-We’ll spend a night in Marathon and then swoop into Sanderson, the Cactus Capital of Texas.
+We’ll cruise over sagebrush-covered hills and under the wide-open skies of west Texas passing near Big Bend National Park, named for the sharp turn that the Rio Grande makes on its way to the sea.
+A trio of unique and charming towns — Marfa, Alpine, and Marathon — punctuate the long road through the open plains.
+Stop for a vist to an art gallery, a hearty serving of brisket, or a pint from a local brewery before moving on to Sanderson, the Cactus Capital of Texas.
 Next we’ll press on through Del Rio (site of a legendary UFO crash), Seminole Canyon State Park, and Brackettville.

 Week 5.
 Camp Wood to Navasota, Texas